craigmckeachie/yearup-notes/Git.md

 1. Push the feature branch to the remote repo.
    - `git push origin username/short_description_of_feature`
 1. Submit a pull request on GitHub asking to merge the branch into main.

-## Integrating a Feature with all Other Code
+1. The last steps should be completed frequently and repeatedly until the feature is complete.

+## Integrate the Feature into the Remote Source Control Database

 ### Merging a Pull Request

 > As a best practice, the team member who merges the code should never be the same person who wrote it.
 Let fresh eyes understand conflicts.

 1. A teammate reviews another teammates code for quality and functionality.
-1. The teammate merges the pull request back into the `main` branch so all team members can pull it down and integrate it with any features they are working on
+1. The teammate merges the pull request back into the `main` branch by clicking the green `Merge pull request` button.
+   Now all team members can pull it down and integrate it with any features they are completing.
-   - `git checkout main`
-     - this step is only necessary if they are not already in main
-   - `git merge username/short_description_of_feature`

    - Note: your teammate will often delete your branch from GitHub at this point but we **WILL NOT** so we can preserve the Git team collaboration steps.

 ## Resources